Best Horror Movies: Top Five Hammer Films Of All Time

 3. The Gorgon (1964)

 When you begin with the duo of Christopher Lee and Peter Cushing, you are already well on your way to making a fine horror film.
-Add in some Greek mythology and the directorial touch of Terence Fisher, and according to Horror-Movies.ca, you have one of the most highly-regarded movies in the genre.
+Add in some Greek mythology and the directorial touch of Terence Fisher, and according to Horror-Movies.ca, you have one of the most highly regarded movies in the genre.
 Cushing is particularly impressive in this film as Doctor Namaroff, a man engaged in an inner struggle that equals the external one he faces battling the dreaded Gorgon.

 2. The Curse of Frankenstein (1957)